FriedOrange/MatrixSans/documentation/research.md

 	<img src="research/options/easychoices.png" alt="Glyphs with easy design choices">
 </figure>

 <p>While this image only spans the range of the ISO&#x2011;8859&#x2011;1 character set, I plan for the font to support both <a href="https://github.com/adobe-type-tools/adobe-latin-charsets">Adobe Latin 4</a> and <del><a href="https://github.com/googlefonts/glyphsets/tree/main/Lib/glyphsets/encodings/GF%20Glyph%20Sets">Google Fonts Latin Expert</a></del> <del><a href="https://github.com/googlefonts/glyphsets/tree/main/GF_glyphsets/Latin">Google Fonts Latin Level 4</a></del> <a href="https://github.com/googlefonts/glyphsets/blob/main/GLYPHSETS.md">Google Fonts Latin Core-Vietnamese-Plus</a>, which have much wider Unicode coverage.
-Also note that I have had to extend the character cells to 7 dots wide in order to fit the vulgar fractions <i>¼ ½ ¾</i>, and the copyright and registered trademark symbols &copy; &reg;, which require 6 dots of width.
-It is possible to make those fractions only 5 dots wide, as in the Mullard SAA5050 seen above, but that scheme would not work for the others like <i>⅔ ⅜ ⅝ ⅞</i>.</p>
+Also note that I have had to extend the character cells to 7 dots wide in order to fit the vulgar fractions <b>¼ ½ ¾</b>, and the copyright and registered trademark symbols &copy; &reg;, which require 6 dots of width.
+It is possible to make those fractions only 5 dots wide, as in the Mullard SAA5050 seen above, but that scheme would not work for the others like <b>⅔ ⅜ ⅝ ⅞</b>.</p>

 <p>To fill in the gaps of the above figure, I judged which option would best suit my intended aesthetic for the font, based on the four principles mentioned at the start of this section and visual trials of different variations.
 I consider many of these options to be equally good.
 In fact, in some cases my real personal preference ended up as the second choice, since I ultimately decided a different option was more suitable for the font as a whole.
-The following table lists the glyphs I chose from, in decreasing order of preference (<i>i.e.</i> with my final decision leftmost):</p>
+The following table lists the glyphs I chose from, in decreasing order of preference (<b>i.e.</b> with my final decision leftmost):</p>

 <table>
 <tr>